 What is Introversion?

 Although a common misconception, introversion isn’t about being shy or quiet.
 Instead, introverts tend to experience social situations as energy depletion.
 If you often need alone time to recharge after an event, you may be an introvert.
-On the other end, extroverts find social situations increase their energy levels.
+On the other end, extraverts find social situations increase their energy levels.
 These differences - among many others between these personality dimensions - underlie differences in working styles, as well as help to identify the introvert’s work place strengths.

 The Art of Introverted Conversations

 Introverts excel in one-to-one communication, contrary to the shy, reserved stereotype.
-Extroverts may excel in large-scale social events like networking galas, but introverts will excel in smaller agency meetings, where they can create deep and personal connections with funders.
-Moreover, when speaking about a topic that interests them, introverts can be chattier than extroverts!
+Extraverts may excel in large-scale social events like networking galas, but introverts will excel in smaller agency meetings, where they can create deep and personal connections with funders.
+Moreover, when speaking about a topic that interests them, introverts can be chattier than extraverts!
 When they are passionate and excited about the cause, conversation is easy and because of their genuine nature communication appears very authentic to donors.
 Additionally, introverts are also known to be great listeners, a valuable asset.

 The Quiet Hunter